 Can A King Kill A King In Chess?

-Capturing an opponent’s King would be an illegal move since your King would be strolling into a check, and when your King is on a check, you must immediately move it out of Check or guard it on your next move.
-So, as you can see, you’ll have to move twice, which is not allowed in the rules of Chess.
+Capturing an opponent’s king would be an illegal move since your king would be strolling into a check.
+Meanwhile the rules of chess states that when your king is on a check, you must immediately move it out of check or guard it on your next move.

 What Does It Mean When Your King Is On Check?

-Putting the King in Check signifies that the King is in danger of being captured on the opponent’s next move.
 But of course, your opponent can not actually “capture” the King.
 This is because the rule of chess demands you to protect your King after a check.
-A chess game ends immediately the King is checkmated or trapped.
-Therefore, neither you nor your opponent can capture kings in Chess.

-• A check occurs when the King is in danger but still has ways to get out of the attack.
+A check on the other hand occurs when the king is in danger but has ways to get out of the attack.
+In a checkmate, there’s just no legal ways to get out of it.

 Was this helpful?
 Share it with a friend :)